Where Do You Want to

 Reflections: LENT as FEAST and FAST

-Lent is more than just a giving up.
+Lent is more than just a

+self and others.
 LENT can be a FEAST AND A FAST.

 The Mystery of Lent